 In 2018, bacteria were isolated from extreme environments and challenged with typical Martian environmental conditions.
 This project was called Mars Analogues for Space Exploration and found some remarkable survival abilities in bacteria of the genus Buttiauxella, which is also represented in the Biome Makers database.

 Figure: Location in Mexico where Deinococcus was detected by Biome Makers.

-Now, let’s transport ourselves to a future in which we have travelled to another planet to build the first human colony.
-We managed not to get sick on the trip and we did not contaminate anything on arrival.
-We are beginning to create a breathable atmosphere in our bubble-colony using cyanobacteria, we are obtaining metals for construction thanks to the bio-miners, and we are slowly transforming the planet’s surface into soil, which will eventually support space agriculture.
-In this colony, while we get some potatoes going, like in the movie “The Martian”, we will be eating delicious microbial goo, and we will have finally managed to conquer space thanks to the power of microbes.
+Now, let’s transport ourselves to a future in which we have traveled to another planet to build the first human colony.
+We managed not to get sick on the trip, and we did not contaminate anything on arrival.
+We are beginning to create a breathable atmosphere in our bubble colony using cyanobacteria, we are obtaining metals for construction thanks to the bio-miners, and we are slowly transforming the planet’s surface into soil, which will eventually support space agriculture.
+In this colony, while we get some potatoes going, like in the movie “The Martian,” we will be eating delicious microbial goo, and we will have finally managed to conquer space thanks to the power of microbes.

 We are on the verge of great discoveries related to extra-terrestrial life, and the engine that will allow us to answer our questions will be research and knowledge of our microbes.
 Thanks to a comprehensive analysis of the microbes that live in soils around the world, Biome Makers has the ability to assist in the quest to find the most resistant superbugs and even discover new ones, which could be used for extra-terrestrial microbiology research.